 2. “Whether, as a matter of law, a defendant who fails to recall evidence, once known but since forgotten, has not, for purposes of the newly discovered evidence rule, exercised diligence to discover or obtain such evidence.”

 Carsner was convicted of capital murder for killing her elderly mother and stepfather.
-At trial, she claimed she shot them to protect her daughter, who was in their custody after they initiated a complaint to CPS.
+At trial, she claimed she shot them to protect her daughter because they were granted unsupervised visitation with her custody after they initiated a complaint to CPS.
 Carsner explained that her stepfather sexually abused her as a child and that her mother knew about it and did not stop it.
 In response to this strategy, the State argued that Carsner’s allegation was fabricated because she made it for the first time after the CPS complaint.